-The school has five main research centres and institutes as well as a number of research areas that our academics focus on.
+The school has six main research centres and institutes as well as a number of research areas that our academics focus on.

 Law and Social Sciences buildingUniversity of NottinghamUniversity Park